Family Group Conferencing Canberra

 Family group conferencing is designed to hand the decision-making over to the family, with clear guidelines and bottom liners to work from.

 Caseworkers, Doctors, Specialists, Police etc can be involved in the process for support however the family group conferencing facilitator will be the person they speak to.

-Family group conferencing should not be a process that exacerbates fear or anxiety – it is a space for keeping everyone physically and emotionally safe.
-The family group conferencing facilitator will outline the expectations for communication on the day and there will be a statement made explaining what is acceptable and unacceptable communication.
-We like to call it “above the line behaviors”
+It should not be a process that exacerbates fear or anxiety – it is a space for keeping everyone physically and emotionally safe.
+The group facilitator will outline the expectations for communication on the day and there will be a statement made explaining what is acceptable and unacceptable communication.
+We like to call it “above the line behaviors.”

 DIPAC offers family group conferencing services for the Canberra, Queanbeyan and ACT region from our offices at Level 1-18 The Realm,

 National Circuit, Barton, ACT, 2600.
 If you would like to see a therapist in Canberra or just want to talk to someone, we can help.
 Call today on: 02 6198 3423 or complete our contact form.

 DIPAC offer Zoom sessions for people who are unable to make it into the office or live outside of the ACT.
 DIPAC supports people across the globe – technology has made it easier to access many services, particularly in remote areas.